navgurukul/newton/lists-101/questions-2/report-card-2.md

 ```
 This is the list of marks of a student for the last three years.
 You have to calculate the average marks for each year.
 Like, for the above list, the output should be as follows:-
-   Average of 1 year  - 84
+   Average of 1st year  - 84
-   Average of 2 year  - 80
+   Average of 2nd year  - 80
-   Average of 3 year  - 63
+   Average of 3rd year  - 63

 ### `Edge Cases`
-Check your program for following `nested lists` as well ( the code should run without changing the code, if it does not runs properly thatt means you have not written the code properly :
+Check your program for following `nested lists` as well ( the code should run without changing the code, if it does not runs properly it means you have not written the code properly :

 ```python
 marks = [